Call Now

 The take-aways from this blog post is a (crop) farm divorce (which varies slightly from livestock operations) involves a complex operation that has more or less value depending on some of the variables noted in this blog.
 It is critical to have a skilled attorney who understands the wide range of variables in valuing a farm for divorce, as well as experts ranging from experts on farm real estate values to the animals, crops, and equipment itself.
 Without these, a divorcing party stands to loses tens of thousands to hundreds of thousands of dollars of unaccounted for value.
 A farm divorce is a complex legal, financial, and valuation transaction.
 Understand this if you are going to be in a farm operation as a part of a divorce case.

-This blog post was written by attorneys at Ciyou & Dixon, P. C. who handle the full spectrum of domestic issues, ranging from premarital agreements to divorces to appeals.
+This blog post was written by attorneys at Dixon & Moseley, P. C. who handle the full spectrum of domestic issues, ranging from premarital agreements to divorces to appeals.
 This includes the unique, challenging, and complex issues associated with the “farm” divorce.
 We hope this blog has provided you with useful information in understanding the implications of farm ownership under Indiana divorce law.
 This blog is not a solicitation for legal services or a specific legal advice.
 It is an advertisement.

 Facebook